 More recently, I have been focusing my attention on editing.
 I currently serve as a Copyeditor for BiblioKid Publishing and the Editing Coordinator for SchoolhouseTeachers.com.
 I’m excited to see where my writing adventure will lead me next.

 Well, I’ve rambled on long enough!
 Please contact me if you have any questions or comments.
 Sign up for my email list at the bottom of this page if you would like to receive e-newsletters that includes sneak peeks and updates on my writings.
 Thank you for visiting.
 May you have a wonderful day!

 Short version of who Brigitte Brulz is:

 Brigitte Brulz is the author of Pickles, Pickles, I Like Pickles , Jobs of a Preschooler, and Aah!
 Blown Away, Crash!: An Alphabet Misadventure, which all received a Readers’ Favorite 5 Stars review.
 Pickles, Pickles, I Like Pickles was also selected for the 2019 Read Across Connecticut Program.
 Other writings of hers have been published in The Practical Homeschooling magazine, in The Old Schoolhouse magazine, on Money Saving Mom, on A Fine Parent, and on Hands On As We Grow, where she is a monthly contributor.
 She has also been mentioned or quoted in various publications including Moneyish, Inc., Hello Giggles, The Epoch Times, and U.S. News.
-She has taught a class about publishing at a local community college, presented multiple webinars, and currently serves as a copyeditor for BiblioKid Publishing and a Quality Assurance Editor for SchoolhouseTeachers.com.
+She has taught a class about publishing at a local community college, presented multiple webinars, and currently serves as a Copyeditor for BiblioKid Publishing and the Editing Coordinator for SchoolhouseTeachers.com.